Click HERE to go directly to my online gallery. All of the work you’ll see there uses paint made from rocks.

 A Typical Encounter

 People come in through the doors, walk through the aisles, sometimes browsing the various offerings.
-Some of them, regulars who come for specific things, walk right past other vendors as if they don’t even exist, making a beeline for the booth that carries their (usually) gastronomical delight.
+At the farmer’s markets, some of them, regulars who come for specific things, walk right past other vendors as if they don’t even exist, making a beeline for the booth that carries their (usually) gastronomical delight.
 Some market-goers glance at everything they pass, just to see what’s new.

 An Interested Browser!